Land Yeo

 The Land Yeo is a small river which flows through North Somerset, England.

-It rises on Dundry Hill and supplies Barrow Gurney Reservoirs before flowing through various villages to Clevedon where it drains into the Bristol Channel.
-During the past 1,000 years it has powered at least ten watermills, however only one is still functional.
+It rises on Dundry Hill and supplies Barrow Gurney Reservoirs before flowing through various villages to Clevedon where it drains into the Severn Estuary.
+During the past 1,000 years it has powered at least ten watermills; however, only one is still functional.
 Since 2003 initiatives have been undertaken to clean up the river, improving water quality and encouraging wildlife.